blacklightpy/vaultofknowledge/Tantra List Classifying.md

 66. Prokta Tantra (?)

 ## List 2

+Note that Lakshmidhara's commentary gives descriptions of these Tantras, but I only pasted the descriptions of some of them.

+### List 2.1
-From Saundarya Lahari, commentary by Lakshmidhara (quoted from Vaamakeshvara Thanthra):
+From Saundarya Lahari, commentary by Lakshmidhara (apparently, quoted from Vaamakeshvara Thanthra, but the list doesn't seem to match someone else's direct quotation in List 5.2):

 - 1. Mahaa Maaya Shambara
 - 2. Yogini Jaala Shambara